 An introduction to 'digital humanities', understood as the application of computational methods for scholarly practice along with critical reflection on the techno-cultural transformations of both the humanities and humans.

 DHUM 201 is an introduction to the promise and the politics of digital humanities.
-The paper is structured in weekly modules that will provide introductions to: text analysis and data mining; data visualisation and geospatial analysis; neural networks and expressive Artificial Intelligence (AI); and meta-data and digital archives.
-Modules are split between a focus on the transdisciplinary tools specific to that module’s applied research methods, and a broad critique that examines what’s at stake – critically, culturally, and ethically – with each approach.
-DHUM 201 also accommodates the expressive and artistic side of digital humanities with a module on digital art and creative media.
-It concludes with an extended meditation on digital humanities in the context of Aotearoa New Zealand.
+The paper is structured in weekly modules that will provide introductions to: text analysis and data mining; data visualisation and geospatial analysis; neural networks and expressive Artificial Intelligence (AI); and game-based learning.
+Modules are split between a focus on the transdisciplinary tools specific to that module's applied research methods, and a broad critique that examines what's at stake - critically, culturally, and ethically - with each approach.

 |Paper title||Digital Humanities: Method and Critique|